 First press from Cabana Room gig - Photos Anne Levenston

 1987 – Rang Tango recorded an unreleased 12 E.P. produced by Danny Greenspoon.
-After negotiations, a tough decision is reached, and Sony Music Nashville offers Yates a contract as a solo artist.
+After negotiations, a tough decision was reached, and Sony Music Nashville offered Yates a contract as a solo artist.

 Squash Hunger benefit - Diamond Club

 1989 - Lori meets the star-making machinery after signing a recording contract with Columbia - Sony Nashville.
 "That's when I met legendary producer Billy Sherill.
 He shook my hand and said, 'There's only one redhead in Nashville, and that's Reba!
 And I thought, man, I'm in trouble!"
 Trouble in the Country (track 6 on Sweetheart of the Valley) recounts the story, which thickens her skin and opens her eyes to the realities of the music business.